peopleinfo/worm-zone/.trae/documents/worm-zone-prd.md

 ## 1. Product Overview

-Snake Zone is a real-time multiplayer snake-style game designed for mobile devices in landscape mode.
+Snake Zone is a real-time multiplayer snake-style game designed for mobile devices with a visually rotated landscape interface.
+Players hold their devices in portrait orientation while the game interface is rotated 90 degrees via CSS transforms to provide an optimal landscape gaming experience.
 Players compete in shared rooms with up to 3 participants, with AI bots filling empty slots to ensure engaging gameplay.

-The game targets mobile users seeking quick, competitive multiplayer experiences with seamless room-based matchmaking and social gameplay features.
+The game targets mobile users seeking quick, competitive multiplayer experiences with seamless room-based matchmaking and social gameplay features, without requiring native screen rotation APIs.

 ## 2. Core Features